Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/7-Hash_Based_Data_Structures-slides.md

 Notes:

-The current implementation actually makes use of dedicated "extension" nodes instead of branch nodes that hold a partial path.
+The old implementation actually made use of dedicated "extension" nodes instead of branch nodes that hold a partial path.
 There's a good explanation of them [here](https://ethereum.stackexchange.com/questions/39915/ethereum-merkle-patricia-trie-extension-node).

 Additionally, if the size of a value is particularly large, it is replaced with the hash of its value.